William Preston (Virginia soldier)

-Early and family life
+Early life, emigration and education

 William Preston was born on Christmas Day in 1729, in Limavady, County Londonderry, Ireland, to ship carpenter John Preston and his wife, Elizabeth.
-Their first born son, he ultimately had four sisters who married (Letitia married Robert Breckinridge, Margaret married John Brown, Ann married Francis Smith and Mary married John Howard), and one of his younger brothers, William also reached adulthood (marrying Susanna Smith; although the youngest, James, died as a boy).
+Their first born son, he ultimately had four sisters who married (Letitia married Robert Breckinridge, Margaret married John Brown, Ann married Francis Smith and Mary married John Howard), and one of his younger brothers, William also reached adulthood (marrying Susanna Smith).
+The youngest brother, James, died as a boy.
 Elizabeth's father, Henry Patton, was a prominent shipwright and merchant, and his son (this man's uncle) James Patton served in the Royal Navy.
 In 1737 James Patton and his Virginia partner, Col. William Beverley, had secured the right to develop 30,000 acres in then-huge Orange County (in the part that became still-vast Augusta County in 1745) from Edward Barradall and John Lewis.
 Patton promised that if John Preston traveled to America and served as a ship-wright, he would received 4,000 acres of land, so John Preston, his wife, son and three daughters sailed to Virginia upon the 'Walpole' in 1738.
-The Prestons settled about eight miles south of what became Staunton, and John Preston operated an ordinary as well as employed indentured workers on road contracts with the local government.
+The Prestons settled about eight miles south of what became Staunton, and John Preston operated an ordinary, as well as employed indentured workers on road contracts with the local government.
 Although John Preston became estranged from Patton before his death in the winter of 1747–1748 (before this man reached legal age), his widow moved into Staunton and helped her brother with his bookkeeping and other activities, as well as helped establish the Tinkling Spring Presbyterian Church.
 Meanwhile, William received a rudimentary education appropriate to his class, including with Rev. John Craig, pastor of the Tinkling Spring Presbyterian Church.

 Ultimately, the Crown granted Patton's partners between 100,000 and 120,000 acres in America to permit British colonization beyond the Blue Ridge Mountains.
 However, after this man reached legal age (and after his first military service described below), the treaty ending the French and Indian War led to the Royal Proclamation of 1763, reversing British policy and limiting the family's grants, although Prestonsburg, Kentucky would ultimately named in John's or this man's honor.

+Personal life and distinguishing contemporary professor

 William Preston married Susanna Smith (1740–1823) on January 17, 1761.
 Her father was Francis Smith who had emigrated from Hanover County.
 She bore 12 children and would survive him by four decades.
 Somewhat complicating matters, although this man appears nearly self-educated and no relation, a contemporary of the time was Rev. William Preston (d.
 1778), who had been born in Westmoreland County in England before graduating from Queen's College of Oxford University and who emigrated to Virginia in 1752 to become professor of moral philosophy at the College of William and Mary and minister of James City Parish in 1755.
 He married Mary Tyler, daughter of John Tyler of James City (Williamsburg), but resigned in 1757 to return to England where he became rector of Ormside.